christianhelle/curlgenerator/src/CurlGenerator/README.md

     [URL or input file]    URL or file path to OpenAPI Specification file

 OPTIONS:
                                            DEFAULT
     -h, --help                                                 Prints help information
     -v, --version                                              Prints version information
     -o, --output <OUTPUT>                  ./                  Output directory
+        --bash                                                 Generate Bash scripts
         --no-logging                                           Don't log errors or collect telemetry
         --skip-validation                                      Skip validation of OpenAPI Specification file
         --authorization-header <HEADER>                        Authorization header to use for all requests
         --content-type <CONTENT-TYPE>      application/json    Default Content-Type header to use for all requests
         --base-url <BASE-URL>                                  Default Base URL to use for all requests.
 Use this if the OpenAPI spec doesn't explicitly specify a server URL
         --azure-scope <SCOPE>                                  Azure Entra ID Scope to use for retrieving Access Token for Authorization header
         --azure-tenant-id <TENANT-ID>                          Azure Entra ID Tenant ID to use for retrieving Access Token for Authorization header
 ```

 Running the following: